 When can I get pregnant again?

-We advise that you avoid having sex for 1 week after a termination.
-After this time you can try and conceive again whenever you feel ready.
+You can try and conceive again whenever you feel ready.
 If you do not want to get pregnant in the near future it is important to understand that your fertility can return within 2 weeks of a termination, so you may want to discuss starting a method of contraception at the time of your treatment.